Skip to main content

 }

-Now when refreshing the application, and clicking the Products link, we'll see a delay before the route changes.
-Once the API resolves the call the route changes, and we see the list of products.
+Now refresh the application and click the Products link.
+You’ll notice a delay before the route changes.
+Once the API resolves, the route switches and the product list appears.